redis-developer/redis-movies-searcher/README.md

 }
 ```

-Note that we only execute the VSS search if the FTS search does not return enough results.
-This is done to optimize the search process and avoid unnecessary computations.
+Note that we only execute the VSS search whenever the FTS search does not return enough results.
+This is done to optimize the search process as FTS searches are faster than VSS ones.
 The VSS search is done using the `knn()` operation, which is part of the Redis Query Engine implementation.
-This operation allows you to perform a k-nearest neighbors search on the vector field.
-Execute the application and try to search for movies.
+This operation allows you to perform a [K-Nearest Neighbors](https://redis.io/docs/latest/develop/interact/search-and-query/query/vector-search/) search on the vector field.

 ### Task 3: Optimizing the Vector Similarity Search